 It stores better when there’s a thin layer of oil on the top as it prevents the avocado from oxidizing and darkening.

 I also recommend keeping some plastic wrapping on top of the bowl and as close as possible to the dip to limit the air in contact with the dip.

 If some oxidation occurs, give the dip a good stir or remove the thin top layer of darker avocado.

 Frequently Asked Questions

 What Can I Dip Into This Spinach Dip?

 I recommend you try one of these easy keto crunchy recipes for dipping into your spinach avocado dip!

-- Low-Carb almond flour crackers – low-carb crackers made with delicious almond flours.
+- Low-Carb Almond Flour Crackers – low-carb crackers made with delicious almond flour.

 - Keto Buffalo Cauliflower